-The soils underlying the site may be grouped into two generalized strata with similar physical and engineering properties.
+The soils underlying the site may be grouped into two to three generalized strata with similar physical and engineering properties.
 The lines designating the interface between soil strata on the logs represent approximate boundaries.
 Transition between materials may be gradual.
-The soil stratigraphy information at the boring locations are presented in Boring Logs, Plates 2 thru 6.
-The soil conditions in between borings may vary across the site.
-We should be called upon at the time of construction to verify the soil conditions between our borings.
-The engineering characteristics of the underlying soils, based the results of the laboratory tests performed in selected samples, are summarized and presented in the following paragraph.
+The soil stratigraphy information at the test pit locations are presented in Test Pit Logs, Plates 2 thru 11.

+The engineering characteristics of the underlying soils, based on selected samples that were tested, are summarized and presented in the following paragraph.

-The site is underlain by brown clays, dark brown clays, tan calcareous clays to light tan marl, light tan marl to limestone, and tan clays to tan calcareous clays.
-The underlying clays are moderately plastic to highly plastic with a tested liquid limit values varying from 28 to 60 and plasticity index values ranging from 11 to 46.
-The results of Standard Penetration Tests performed within these clays varied from 16 to 61 blows per foot.
+The project site consists of brown clays, dark brown clays, tan clays, tan clays to tan and gray clays, tan clays to calcareous clays, tan clays to sandy clays, and sandstone.
+The underlying clays are moderately plastic to highly plastic with tested liquid limits varying from 27 to 71 and plasticity index values ranging from 13 to 47.

-The above description is of a generalized nature to highlight the major soil stratification features and soil characteristics.
-The test boring logs should be consulted for specific information at each boring location.
+The above description presented is of a generalized nature to highlight the major soil stratification features and soil characteristics.
+Please refer to Test Pit Logs for soil stratigraphy information at a particular test pit location.

-Soil Stratigraphy may vary between boring locations.
+Soil Stratigraphy may vary between test pit locations.
 If deviations from the noted subsurface conditions are encountered during construction, they should be brought to the attention of InTEC.
 We may revise the recommendations after evaluating the significance of the changed conditions.